glubsy/livestream_saver/README.md

 As a result, many native config options (and some hooks) are currently **ignored**.

-The `yt_dlp_conf.py` file holds the default options passed to yt-dlp as defined in their [Readme.md](https://github.com/yt-dlp/yt-dlp#embedding-examples)
+The `ytdlp_config.json` file holds the default options passed to yt-dlp as defined in their [Readme.md](https://github.com/yt-dlp/yt-dlp#embedding-examples).
+It should be placed in `$HOME/.config/livestream_saver/ytdlp_config.json` and edited there, otherwise the default provided template will be used as fallback.

-So you might want to edit this file too!

 # Monitoring a channel